majisti/interview-challenge-react/README.md

 - The tests themselves are correct; don't modify them to make them pass.
 - The external API itself is not an issue, and you don't need to know **anything** about it to fix any of the bugs.
   Don't go reading its documentation for nothing 😛.
+- **_However_**, the local server's API is not guaranteed to be bug free.

 ### Visible Bugs

-Two bugs have a visible effect.
+Three bugs have a visible effect.

 #### Bug #1 - Filter Reset Button